-Welcome to the JSHmoviestuff Review of the year 2016.
+Welcome to the JSHmoviestuff REVIEW OF 2016.

-“Memory is a strange thing.”
+“Memory is a strange thing.” – ARRIVAL

 Whether I’ve been watching a person struggle to escape their past and build a new life in another part of the world, or pull themselves out of a rut they’ve been stuck in to become something better; whether it’s seeing someone let go of a painful remembrance to finally push them to action, or chronicle their thoughts and feelings to make sense of their world, these movies have given me richly rewarding viewing.

-Adam McKay, known previously pretty much exclusively for comedy movies (like Anchorman), knocked me and pretty much everyone else sideways with The Big Short his brilliant examination of the credit and housing market collapse in 2008.
+Adam McKay, known previously pretty much exclusively for comedy movies like Anchorman, knocked me and pretty much everyone else sideways with THE BIG SHORT his brilliant examination of the credit and housing market collapse in 2008.
 But he told that story from the perspective of a group of people (among them Christian Bale, Ryan Gosling, Steve Carell and Brad Pitt) who fuelled by their anger of the big banks reaping ripping off consumers for years along with well calculated theories that the stocks would eventually fail, crazily bet against the market.
 It’s an urgent, frightening, exhilarating piece of story-telling.

 Jacques Audiard is one of favourite film-makers.
 He’s a true artist and so any movie he makes, I’m there.
-His latest Dheepan scooped the coveted Palme d’Or at the Cannes Film Festival in May 2015 and I was very fortunate to see it at that year’s London Film Festival.
-It didn’t get a UK release until spring 2016, hence it being part of this list.
-Like the wonderful Mr Mark Kermode, I only include movies in my yearly list that have been released in the UK in that year, not ones that have premiered elsewhere – no matter how stupendous they are.
+His latest DHEEPAN scooped the coveted Palme d’Or at the Cannes Film Festival in May 2015 and I was very fortunate to see it at that year’s London Film Festival.
+It didn’t get the UK release until spring 2016, hence it being part of this list.
+Like the wonderful Mr. Mark Kermode, I only include movies in my yearly list that have been released in the UK in that year, not ones that have premiered elsewhere – no matter how stupendous they are.
 And Dheepan was stupendous.
 With the same kind of lyrical quality that Audiard brings to all his stories, it had me in awe.

 Denis Villeneuve – what a superlative film-maker he is.
-His latest Arrival, following up the magnificent Sicario (my film of the year in 2015), was truly epic in both scope and ideas.
+His latest ARRIVAL, following up the magnificent Sicario (my film of the year in 2015), was truly epic in both scope and ideas.
 And the superb Amy Adams delivered the first of her brace of knockout performances this year in this (the other was in Tom Ford’s Nocturnal Animals) as the smart but vulnerable linguistics professor at the core of this sci-fi contact story.
-Her chemistry with Jeremy Renner’s sparky scientist was delightful or in fact with any of the cast that included Forest Whitaker and Michael Stulbarg – she’s fab.
+Her chemistry with Jeremy Renner’s sparky scientist was delightful or in fact, with any of the cast that included Forest Whitaker and Michael Stulbarg – she’s fab.

-Jim Jarmusch has had quite a career.
-But I feel he made his finest film yet this year with his absorbing drama showing a week in the life of his title character, the eponymous Paterson.
+Jim Jarmusch has had quite a career but I feel he made his finest film yet this year with his absorbing drama showing a week in the life of his title character, the eponymous PATERSON.
 Adam Driver delivers one of the year’s standout performances as Paterson, a bus driver who takes time out on his lunch break to write poetry.
-With an effervescent Golshifteh Farahani as his wife Laura and a near scene-stealing bulldog called Marvin, this is a wonderfully quiet film that completely draws you in to its minute observances of people’s lives.
+With an effervescent Golshifteh Farahani as his wife Laura and a near scene-stealing bulldog called Marvin, this is a wonderfully quiet film that completely draws you into its minute observances of people’s lives.